Skip to Content

 9. Cookie Dough with a Spoon

-a cup of chocolate chip cookie dough from dò in greenwich village.
+A cup of chocolate chip cookie dough from dò in greenwich village.

 When Tween Traveler was in a summer camp down the block from , just south of Washington Square Park on Laguardia Place, she made a beeline to this cookie-dough purveyor every day at lunchtime.